goosedb/Monalog/README.md

 # Monaλog

-Monalog is terminal log viewer.
+Monalog is terminal logs observer.
 It currently supports only json input (either from file or with pipe)

 ## Installation
   1. Clone the repo